metadatacenter/cedar-archetype-exporter/README.md

 This project provides an archetype for a CEDAR exporter.
-It shows how the [JSONSchema2POJO library](http://www.jsonschema2pojo.org/) can be used to generate Java classes that process the content of CEDAR metadata.
+It shows how the [JSONSchema2POJO library](http://www.jsonschema2pojo.org/) can be used to generate Java classes that process the content of CEDAR metadata instances.

-These instances can then be transformed into a submission format required by a particular repoistory.
+These instances can then be transformed into a submission format required by a particular repository.
 See, for example, the [CEDAR BioSample Exporter](https://github.com/metadatacenter/biosample-exporter) for an example of an exporter that generates an XML-based BioSample submission.

 This project contains a prototype CEDAR-generated template called ```NCBIBioSampleSubmissionTemplate.json```,